 This chapter employs the reflectance measurement technique on both blanket and patterned Cu wafers.
-It examines the feasibility of in situ sensing in Cu CMP.
-Theories relating the reflectance to both surface topography and the existence of materials with different reflection coefficients are proposed and verified by experiments.
+It examines the feasibility of in situ sensing in CMP.
+Theories relating the reflectance to both surface topography and composite surface coatings are proposed and verified by experiments.
 Sensor kinematics is studied to design the loci and sampling plan for the surface condition.
 A statistical model is developed to decouple the variation of the surface reflectance and to estimate the variance components contributed by nonuniform polishing due to pattern variation and within-wafer nonuniform polishing.
 Algorithms for utilizing those two techniques in process endpoint monitoring and control are also discussed.